philwhiles/frettler/README.md

 ### Optional Arguments - Instrument Commands
 - -s or --strings followed by your preferred tuning to override the instruments default tuning.
 Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
+(If you regularly want to a non default string setup, see below)
 - -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
 - -i or --intervals an optional flag which makes Frettler display the note intervals(*) instead of the default note name.
 - -m or --mono an optional flag which will make Frettler display its diagrams without colour.